 - In fact, Pea Island’s lifesaving station was the only one manned by a black crew between 1890 to 1900.
 Chicamacomico is where you can learn about them and an important Black history event.

 - The completion of the Albemarle and Chesapeake Canal just before the Civil War (1859) was a huge player in connecting the Outer Banks to the rest of North Carolina.
 That led to a shift to more commercial fishing and visitors seeking hunting lands and those seeking a peek at the beautiful beaches of Nags Head and elsewhere.

 The 20th Century: Wright Brothers

-- Each December, the Wright Brothers National Monument celebrates their “First Flight” along with activities held throughout the day.
+- Each December, the Wright Brothers National Memorial celebrates their “First Flight” along with activities held throughout the day.